Hunter v Canary Wharf Ltd

 Hunter v Canary Wharf Ltd [1997] UKHL 14 is an English tort law case on the subject of private nuisance.
 Several hundred claimants alleged that Canary Wharf Ltd, in constructing One Canada Square, had caused nuisance to them by impairing their television signal.
 The House of Lords held unanimously that such interference could not amount to an actionable nuisance; the nuisance was equivalent to loss of a view, or of a prospect, which had never previously been actionable.

 Facts

-Canary Wharf Ltd undertook to construct a large tower (now known as the One Canada Square), for commercial and residential purposes.
+Canary Wharf Ltd undertook to construct a large tower (now known as the One Canada Square), for commercial purposes.
 The tower was completed in November 1990, reaching 250 metres in height, and 50 metres squared in area.
 However, the tower, being situated less than 10 kilometres from the BBC's primary television transmitter, in Crystal Palace, interfered with the reception of several hundred home owners.
 It was submitted that before the construction of the tower (in the summer of 1989), television reception had been good.
 The issue was remedied in April 1991, whereby a broadcast relay was installed in Balfron Tower, to transmit television signal into the area affected.
 Nevertheless, the claimants alleged that the large metallic structure had interrupted their television reception, and claimed private nuisance – for loss of enjoyment – and remuneration for their wasted television license fee, for the time their signal had been impaired.